toyinadekola/toyinadekola/README.md

 - 👋 Hi, I'm Toyin Adekola (@toyinadekola)
 - 👀 I’m interested in Technical Writing, HTML, CSS and Java script
-- 🌱 I’m currently learning Technical Writing
+- 🌱 I’m currently learning FrontEnd Development and Technical Writing
 - 💞️ I’m looking to collaborate on Documentations and User Manuals
 - 📫 You can reach me on Instagram via @toyinadekola_